Say Cheese! The Details of Da Vinci's Favorite Dairy Delicacy

 Today, after falling into a rabbit hole of cheese making, I learned about the wonderful, Italian cheese called Montebore.

 Montebore is a cheese made in the Northern mountain provinces of Italy and first appeared in written documents around 1300.
-During the heyday of its popularity, it was a widely-produced, although now, there are only a few cheesemakers left.
+During the heyday of its popularity, it was widely-produced, although now, there are only a few cheesemakers left.

 Montebore is a fresh cheese and is made predominately with full-fat sheep's milk (the ratio is about 70/30 to cows milk) and it is arranged in a salted wedding cake shape.
 It is only aged about 20 to 30 days.

-Montebore is the recommended cheese for Rabaton.
+Montebore is the recommended cheese for Rabaton (cheese gnocchi).

 It turns out, da Vinci was quite the nutritionist and his diet of mostly vegetables, cheeses, and grains would impress any modern dietitian.
 He would recommend his diet of well-chosen, well-cooked, and simple meals to others.